PacktPublishing/ASP.NET-Core-5-and-React-Second-Edition/README.md

 ### Errata
 * **Page 67**: Please ignore/remove points 6 & 7.
 As these steps are replicated from steps 2 and 3.
 At this point they have been completed already.
 * **Page 70**: When creating the .prettierrc file in step 4, there is a missing comma at the end of the line that reads, ```"trailingComma": "all"**```.
 So, this line should be replaced with  ```"trailingComma": "all",```
+*  **Page 114**: If using React 17+, it may appear that a “double render” doesn’t occur because “rendered” is output to the console once.
+A “double render” does occur but React suppresses `console.log` statements in the second render.
+See the note at the bottom of this React doc for more information: https://reactjs.org/docs/strict-mode.html

 ### Related products <Other books you may enjoy>
 * An Atypical ASP.NET Core 5 Design Patterns Guide [[Packt]](https://www.packtpub.com/web-development/asp-net-core-5-design-patterns) [[Amazon]](https://www.amazon.com/dp/1789346096)